Ralph Tasker

-Ralph Edwin Tasker (July 15, 1919 - July 19, 1999) was a high school boys' basketball coach.
+Ralph Edwin Tasker (July 15, 1919 – July 19, 1999) was an American basketball coach.
 He coached for over 50 years, including 49 years at Hobbs High School in Hobbs, New Mexico.
 He won twelve New Mexico Boys' State Basketball Championships: one with Lovington High School (1949) and eleven with Hobbs (1956, 1957, 1958, 1966, 1968, 1969, 1970, 1980, 1981, 1987, 1988).
 His other accomplishments include twice being named National High School Coach of the Year, induction into the National High School Sports Hall of Fame, and being chosen for the Naismith Memorial Basketball Hall of Fame Morgan Wootten Award.
 The Hobbs High School home gymnasium is named Ralph Tasker Arena in his honor.

 As head coach at Sulphur Springs (OH), Lovington (NM), and Hobbs, he compiled a win-loss record of 1122-291 (.794).
 Tasker was known for employing a full-court press for the entire game.
 Tasker's teams were often high scoring, with his 1969-70 team averaging 114.6 points per game and recording 14 consecutive 100-point games, both national high school records.

 Coaching career

 Sulphur Springs (OH) 1941-42

 After attending Alderson-Broaddus College on a basketball scholarship, Tasker became the head basketball coach at the high school in Sulphur Springs, Ohio.
-His team compiled a 5-11 record competing in the rural Crawford County League.
+His team compiled a 5–11 record competing in the rural Crawford County League.
 However, he coached there for only one season before leaving to join the military in response to the bombing of Pearl Harbor.
 He served in the U.S. Army Air Corps for most of the next five years, being stationed in Missouri, Texas, and Kirtland Field (now Kirtland Air Force Base) in Albuquerque, New Mexico.

 Lovington (NM) 1946-49

 After World War II, Tasker became the head basketball coach at Lovington High School in Lovington, New Mexico.
-Over three seasons in Lovington, he posted a 52-22 win-loss record, culminating in the 1949 New Mexico State Championship (all New Mexico schools competed in a single class at that time).
-Despite winning the state championship, Tasker was unhappy that Lovington High would not give him his own key to the gym, so he accepted an offer to become the head basketball coach in nearby Hobbs, New Mexico beginning with the 1949-50 season.
+Over three seasons in Lovington, he posted a 52–22 win-loss record, culminating in the 1949 New Mexico State Championship (all New Mexico schools competed in a single class at that time).
+Despite winning the state championship, Tasker was unhappy that Lovington High would not give him his own key to the gym, so he accepted an offer to become the head basketball coach in nearby Hobbs, New Mexico beginning with the 1949–50 season.